Investor Readiness for Better Investing (Part 3 and Final Report)

-Investor Readiness for Better Investing
+Investor Readiness for Better Investing (Part 2)

 This study confirms that BC investors need to learn more about investment fees, including the types of fees they pay and how much they pay their advisor.
 It also showed that investors with smaller portfolios are less informed, less satisfied, and less likely to communicate with their advisors.